9n8/webhook-spammer/README.md

-code use 2 spam a discord webhook with ur desired message
+code use 2 spam a discord webhook with ur message

-dm @pw#1337 if u need any help